Date Updated: 09/20/2025

 • Solid pseudopapillary neoplasms are usually situated in the body or tail of the pancreas and occur most often in women younger than 35.
 They are rare and sometimes cancerous.

 • A cystic neuroendocrine tumor is mostly solid but can have cystlike components.
-They can be confused with other pancreatic cysts and may be precancerous or cancerous.
+They can be confused with other pancreatic cysts.

 Treatment